-Align the memory module with the slot.
-The DIMM slots are keyed with notches and the DIMMs are keyed with cutouts so that they can only be installed correctly.
-Check that the cutouts on the DIMM module edge connector match the notches in the DIMM slot:

-- 2. Push the latches on each side of the DIMM slot down. - 3.
-Install the DIMM module into the slot and press it firmly down so that it seats correctly.
-The slot latches are levered upwards and latch on to the edges of the DIMM when it is installed correctly.
+- 1. Push the latches on each side of the DIMM slot down. - Align the memory module with the slot.
+The DIMM slots are keyed with notches and the DIMMs are keyed with cutouts so that they can only be installed correctly. - Check that the cutouts on the DIMM module edge connector match the notches in the DIMM slot: - Install the DIMM module into the slot and press it firmly down until it seats correctly.
+The slot latches are levered upwards and latch on to the edges of the DIMM. - Install any remaining DIMM modules.